antarctica/ansible-laravel-5/README.md

 * Configures a Laravel environment, and example environment, file.
 * Optionally adds an alias for `php artisan` to an app user's `.bash_aliases` file, this is enabled by default.
+* Optionally adds support for Laravel's scheduled task mechanism in an app user's crontab, this is disabled by default.

 ## Availability